Surplus Store Memorial

 Haltek Electronics, formerly at 1062 Linda Vista Ave., Mountain View, CA.

-FORCED OUT OF BUSINESS: 28-Apr-00
+FORCED OUT OF BUSINESS?
+Read for yourself and decide.
+Closed 28-Apr-00

-One was, apparently, found, and it was one that offered to pay the land-ass involved about twice what Haltek could afford.
+One was, apparently, found, and it was one that offered to pay about twice what Haltek could afford.
 The land-ass, in essence, told Haltek to pack up and leave.
 No arguments, no negotiation, no helping them to find another spot.
 It was a matter of "I've found someone that'll pay twice what you will.
 Get out!"

-This entire event bothers me deeply, not so much because we lost a good surplus store, that would likely have kept on going indefinitely, but because what happened was done entirely in the name of greed, and in an underhanded manner to boot.
+This entire event bothers me deeply, not so much because we lost a good surplus store, that would likely have kept on going indefinitely, but because what happened was done entirely in the name of greed and in an underhanded manner to boot.

 Please don't get me wrong, BTW.
 I don't have a problem with anyone earning enough to make a decent living, or with companies turning a reasonable profit.
 What I DO have a serious problem with is the mindset of much of our current culture, which seems to worship the Almighty Dollar above all other values.